webextoolsde/CC-Agent-Outbound-Auto-Answer-WbxC/README.md

-## Desktop Dual Ringtone Widget
+## Desktop Outbound Dialing Auto Answer Webex Calling Widget

-This widget is hidden and play a beep on incoming call on PC Audio output.
+This widget is hidden and make a auto answer on outdial call, when extension is Webex Calling.

 ### Executing the sample